 In terms of driving every country has its own rule and regulations and as a foreigner one must always ensure that such rules and regulations are followed to the letter, for your own safety as well as the safety of those around you.
 Generally in Europe the major road signs comply with the Vienna International Convention, thus foreign citizens that visit Minsk (or anywhere else in The Republic of Belarus) from the European Union should already be familiar with such road signs and should be able to navigate themselves accordingly.

 The number one rule of driving is to hold a valid drivers licence and this of course applies to almost anywhere you go in the world.
-In Belarus, driving is permitted if one holds an International Driving Permit (IDP) accompanied by a valid driver’s licence.
+According to a lawyer from Chambers Legal, driving in Belarus is permitted if one holds an International Driving Permit (IDP) accompanied by a valid driver’s licence.
 Individuals from the United Kingdom that are in possession of a valid UK photo card licence are able to use that on its own without the need of acquiring an IDP, however for all other UK licences an IDP is recommended.
 The permitted age to drive in Belarus is 18 years and over.

 One vital piece of information to bear in mind is that if you are planning a long stay in Belarus, that you can only use your domestic drivers licence for a period of 3 months, after which you have to obtain a Belarusian drivers licence and the process of doing so is some what laborious as you would have to attend a 3 month course in a driving school in Belarus and pass the knowledge and driving skills test.